In today’s post, I will discuss how to predict your MLM Income. This might just be the most important article on my

 If retailing is your primary focus, make sure you find a company with a good markup on retail sales.

-There you have it folks.
-These are my best tips on how to predict your MLM Income.
-I hope you read this post a few times to truly understand the information.
+In conclusion, these are my best tips on how to predict your MLM Income.
+I hope you read this post several times to understand the information.

-Your business needs to be predictable.
+Your business must be predictable.
 You should know EXACTLY what you need to do to predict your MLM Income, just like you would in any other type of business.

 What are your thoughts?
-Do you agree or disagree?
+Do you agree or disagree with my breakdown?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.